 Members and Investigators of Our Solar Siblings are:

-Lena Danaia is a lecturer in the School of Teacher Education at Charles Sturt University in Bathurst, New South Wales.
+Lena Danaia is an Associate Professor in the School of Teacher Education at Charles Sturt University in Bathurst, New South Wales.
 She predominately works in the science and technology curriculum area where her research focuses on science education and spans primary, secondary and pre-service teacher education.
 She has taught in schools in both Australia and the United Kingdom.

 David McKinnon is a Professor of Education at Edith Cowan University at Joondalup in Western Australia.
 He established and ran the Charles Sturt University Remote Telescope until his departure in July 2014.
 He has a profound interest in science education at all levels and especially involving astronomy, public outreach and teacher professional learning.
 He has been involved with Las Cumbres Observatory global telescope network and its predecessor Faulkes Telescopes UK since 2003 as an international education advisor and consultant as well as undertaking research into the impact of using the telescopes on students and teachers.

 Mariana Sacchi is Our Solar Siblings’ data scientist.
 She looks into new ways to deal with incoming data from the optical telescopes as well as archival observations such as those from 2MASS, WISE and USNOB-1 to support original and student research.

 Saeed Salimpour has a background in Physics focusing on Astronomy/Astrophysics & Fluid physics, Design, Photography & Multimedia, and currently a PhD candidate researching Astronomy Education, with a focus on Cosmology Education, Data Visualisation, VR/AR and the interface between Science and Art.
 Saeed has spent the better part of a decade making fundamental physics and astronomy accessible to everyone, irrespective of their background.
 His goal has been to find new ways of simplifying some of the complex concepts in science and presenting current research to a non-technical audience, whilst working at the interface of science, art and education.
 He believes in “being curious for the sake of finding things out!”.
 Saeed contributes in numerous and countless ways to Our Solar Siblings, but his biggest visible contribution is the design of the curriculum materials and manuals.